-Proposition A would provide $20 million of funding for essential facility upgrades, ongoing maintenance needs, transportation improvements, and campus enhancements.
-Planned projects include critical repairs to roofs and parking lots, updates to paint, lighting, flooring, electrical systems, and other interior renovations.
+Proposition A would provide $20 million of funding for facility upgrades, renovations, transportation improvements, and campus enhancements.
+Planned projects include repairs to roofs and parking lots, updates to paint, lighting, flooring, electrical systems, and other interior renovations.

 Proposition B is a $3 million bond which would provide funding for Chromebook replacements, infrastructure upgrades, and software services.

-This bond is designed to support the districtās priority projects over the next three years, ensuring funds are used strategically to address both immediate and future needs.
+This bond is designed to support the districtās priority projects over the next three years, ensuring funds are used strategically to address both immediate and future facility requirements.

-āOur board is committed to thoughtful, strategic planning to ensure our facilities meet the needs of students now and in the future,ā said Board President Dr. Ben Donald. āWe recognize the importance of addressing our aging junior high campus, and we will continue working toward the best possible solution for our students, staff, and community.ā
+āOur board is committed to thoughtful, strategic planning to ensure our facilities serve our students now and in the future,ā said Board President Dr. Ben Donald. āWe recognize the importance of addressing our aging junior high campus, and we will continue working toward the best possible solution for our students, staff, and community.ā

 The district will share information and resources leading up to the election to provide residents the opportunity to learn about the bond and its potential impact.